Hasona57/PCB/Readme.md

 # PCB Projects

 This repository contains custom PCB designs created using KiCad.
-It includes schematic files, PCB layouts, manufacturing-ready files, and supporting documentation.
+It includes schematic files, PCB layouts,and manufacturing-ready files.

-## Repository Structure

-- `Schematics/` - Circuit schematics
-- `PCB Layouts/` - Board layout files
-- `Gerber Files/` - Fabrication files for PCB manufacturers
-- `3D Models/` - Optional board renderings
-- `Images/` - PCB renders and real images
-- `Docs/` - Datasheets and reference documents

 ## How to Use